lidofinance/dual-governance/docs/plan-b.md

 - The proposal MUST be already submitted & scheduled for execution.
 - The proposal MUST NOT have been cancelled.
 - `EmergencyProtectedTimelock.MIN_EXECUTION_DELAY` MUST have elapsed since the proposal’s submission.
-- The `afterScheduleDelay` MUST have elapsed since the moment the proposal was scheduled.
+- `EmergencyProtectedTimelock.getAfterScheduleDelay` MUST have elapsed since the proposal was scheduled for execution.

 ---